 The promotion of international human rights is a key area for us.
 We work alongside major multilateral organisations, charitable foundations and NGOs to help them raise international awareness of these issues through our data and research.

-We supported our parent company, Verisk, in producing its first Modern Slavery Statement under the UK Modern Slavery Act 2015.
+We support our parent company, Verisk, in producing its annual Modern Slavery Statement under the UK Modern Slavery Act 2015.
 The statement outlines Verisk’s commitment to ensuring its supply chains are free of modern slavery, as well as the actions the company is taking to strengthen policies, and raise awareness of the issue internally.